eKuG/MozFest/README.md

-# pytorch-tutorials
+# MOZFEST 2019

-Here are a few basic deep learning tutorial using Pytorch.
+Here are a few basic deep learning tutorial and my presentation.
+Be sure to check them out.

+Connect with us.